jyotiarora92/Agoda/README.md

 This is Jyoti Arora.

 This is about AGODA test.
+2 files are attached.

-This code contains function to change passwords.
+One contains the code to change password.
+Other contains the automated test cases.